TRIO Student Support Services / STEM

 • Income eligible based on federal standards, if you receive a Pell Grant you may qualify.

-• Receiving services from AccessAbility Services (formerly Disability Support Services).
+• Receiving services from Accessibility Services (formerly Disability Support Services).

 4. Have not received an Associate or Bachelor Degree

-5. Have an academic need and be motivated to complete an Associate’s degree from Grays Harbor College.
+5. Have an academic need and be motivated to complete an Associate’s degree or Certificate from Grays Harbor College.

 6. Will pursue a four-year degree.